CVPR2021-ID453/MIAL/README.md

 ## Introduction

-This is the code for *Multiple Instance Active Learning for Object Detection*, ID 453 for CVPR 2021.
+This is the code for *Multiple Instance Active Learning for Object Detection*, anonymous ID 453 for CVPR 2021.

-Thanks for your review.

 ## Environment Installation